Meet Our Leaders

 David Norman, Senior Vice President of Investment Programs

 Norman is a development leader with a long background in establishing and leading large international and domestic development and financial operations.
-David has been with Heifer International since March 2016 and currently serves as Sr. Vice President of Investment Programs responsible for designing and implementing programs focused on the deployment of capital within Heifer’s programs globally.
-Prior to joining Heifer David spent 21 years in agriculture development with Winrock International and 16 years in agriculture finance with the Farm Credit System.
-David was a founding Board Member of two new development organizations: NetHope and VEGA (Volunteers for Economic Growth Alliance).
-David has a B.S. in Agriculture Business from Arkansas Tech University and a M.S. in Agriculture Economics from the University of Arkansas.
+He has been with Heifer International since March 2016 and currently serves as Sr. Vice President of Investment Programs responsible for designing and implementing programs focused on the deployment of capital within Heifer’s programs globally.
+Prior to joining Heifer, he spent 21 years in agriculture development with Winrock International and 16 years in agriculture finance with the Farm Credit System.
+Norman was a founding Board Member of two new development organizations: NetHope and VEGA (Volunteers for Economic Growth Alliance).
+Norman has a B.S. in Agriculture Business from Arkansas Tech University and a M.S. in Agriculture Economics from the University of Arkansas.

 Christy Moore, Senior Vice President of Marketing

 Christy Moore has worked with Heifer International since 1994.
-As Vice President of Marketing, she has developed well-performing and sustainable fundraising programs, attracting new donors, retaining current donors and reactivating past donors, as well as increasing the number of monthly donors supporting Heifer’s projects around the world and here in the U.S. She has risen through the ranks at Heifer International, is responsible for more than 70 percent of the organization’s income and directs its mail, telemarketing, mass marketing, email marketing and digital marketing and engagement teams.
-Christy has won the Fundraising Success’ Nonprofit Fundraising Star Award given by editors at Fundraising Success Magazine, she was named Top Women in Fundraising and her team was awarded the Nonprofit Organization of the Year Award by the DMA.
+As Senior Vice President of Marketing, she has developed well-performing and sustainable fundraising programs, attracting new donors, retaining current donors and reactivating past donors, as well as increasing the number of monthly donors supporting Heifer’s projects around the world and here in the U.S. She has risen through the ranks at Heifer International, is responsible for more than 70 percent of the organization’s income and directs its mail, telemarketing, mass marketing, email marketing and digital marketing and engagement teams.
+Moore has won the Fundraising Success’ Nonprofit Fundraising Star Award given by editors at Fundraising Success Magazine, she was named Top Women in Fundraising and her team was awarded the Nonprofit Organization of the Year Award by the Direct Marketing Association (DMA).

 Michelle Dusek-Izaguirre, Vice President of Marketing and Resource Development Operations